pypa/packaging.python.org/README.rst

 Python Packaging User Guide
 ===========================

-The "Python Packaging User Guide" (PPUG) aims to be the authoritative resource on how to package and install distributions in Python.
+The "Python Packaging User Guide" (PUG) aims to be the authoritative resource on how to package and install distributions in Python using current tools, but also on the efforts to improve python packaging.

 The guide is part of a larger effort to improve all of the packaging and installation docs, including pip, setuptools, virtualenv, wheel, and